uclaacm/hack-sprint-w21/session-1-intro-to-react-native-and-js/README.md

 isEugeneFunctional(2);  // prints "I will not be able to focus on things." (???)
 ```

-Why is it printing out the action for the `if` statement instead of for the action we want it to take, which is to print out "I am definitely going to crash this afternoon"?
+Why is it printing out the action for the `if` statement instead of for the action we want it to take, which is to print out "I am definitely going to crash this afternoon."?
 If you recall that conditionals are run from top to bottom though, the reason becomes more clear!
-Each condition is checked whether or not it is true; once it finds a condition it results in true, it will run the corresponding block and move on with the rest of the code, skipping any remaining conditional checks.
+Each condition is checked whether or not it is true; once it finds a condition that results in true, it will run the corresponding block and move on with the rest of the code, skipping any remaining conditional checks.
 Since our `hours` parameter value is 2, the first thing it will check is if `2 < 6`.
-Since it is, it prints "I will not be able to focus on things", and it skips the remaining conditional checks and moves on.
+Since it is `true`, it goes into this block and prints "I will not be able to focus on things", and it skips the remaining conditional checks and moves on.

 This makes it clear that when working with ranges of values while comparing, *order matters*.
 If we want anything under 3 to be treated differently than anything between 3 and 6, we have to put the conditional check for `hours < 3` *before* the one for `hours < 6`, so our code runs as desired.